jserv/amacc/docs/Squint.md

 * Function calls

 Squint must analyze pushes created by function calls.
-A special IR symbol, peephole disable (PD), is inserted by AMaCC when the -p flag is used.
+A special IR symbol, peephole disable (PHD), is inserted by AMaCC when the -p flag is used.
 A special NOP instruction is generated that skips the instruction that follows it so that Squint can skip/ignore code during analysis.

-Another special IR symbol, Peephole r0 (P0), inserts a special NOP at the end of a function call to indicate an R0 value has been generated as a return value by the function call.
+Another special IR symbol, Peephole R0 (PHR0), inserts a special NOP at the end of a function call to indicate an R0 value has been generated as a return value by the function call.
 Without P0, there is no simple